Updated: October 6, 2021

 Have you ever included someone’s music in your sizzle reel because you thought it was public domain, or used a photograph you found online?
 Maybe you wrote your entire script based on someone’s life but didn’t think to check with them.
 All of these things affect chain of title, and without signed agreements or releases from the respective rights holders, you run the risk of a potential claim against you.
 If there’s one thing a buyer doesn’t like, it’s buying a lawsuit.
 Tempted to cry fair use?
 Remember, fair use only comes into play once you’re already in trouble.
 You may consider getting (or be required to get from a buyer) a Fair Use Letter from an attorney if you feel strongly that the material should be included and that you don’t need to pay for it, but it’s best to err on the side of caution and secure the rights.

 Don’t remember that other deal you signed from way back when?
 Maybe you thought you only signed over part of your rights, or maybe you thought that the other deal had expired or terminated.
-Be extra careful and make sure to review all agreements that could change or somehow affect your ability to perform under a new one – on top of representing that you have all the rights, many contracts also require you to represent that you aren’t breaching another agreement by way of signing this one.
+Be extra careful and make sure to review, either yourself or with a licensed professional, all agreements that could change or somehow affect your ability to perform under a new one – on top of representing that you have all the rights, many contracts also require you to represent that you aren’t breaching another agreement by way of signing this one.

 Deals can fall apart quickly if an interloper comes out of left field claiming they have rights to your work and ought to be compensated.
 Avoid weak links or a break in the chain and secure those rights early – otherwise, your project could be dead in the water.